 The Pension's Act requires the trustees of the Scheme to assess whether it could meet a certain prescribed standard, known as the Minimum Funding Standard.
 This assesses whether, if the scheme was wound up on a specified theoretical valuation date, it could satisfy the Funding Standard at that date.
-Following the Scheme's actuary certifying a Minimum Funding Standard deficit in the Scheme in 2009, Ballinasloe Credit Union (Our Lady of Lourdes) Limited, the ILCU Group and the other Credit Unions participating in the Scheme entered into a funding agreement with the Scheme that was designed to ensure that, the Scheme could be reasonably expected to satisfy the Minimum Funding Standard by a specified future date (1 March 2019).
-This funding plan was approved by the Pensions Authority.
-The Scheme exited the funding plan as scheduled on 1 March 2019 meeting its statutory funding obligations on that date.

 As part of the solvency assessment process, the Scheme actuary must carry out a separate valuation under the Minimum Funding Standard every 3 years and produce a funding certificate for submission to the Pensions Authority within 9 months of the effective date of the valuation.
 The purpose of the certificate is to certify whether or not the assets of the scheme at the effective date are sufficient to meet the liabilities of the scheme based on the assumption that the scheme was wound up at that date.
-The most recent Actuarial Funding Certificate was effective as at 1 March 2018 and it certified that the Scheme satisfied the funding standard.
+The most recent Actuarial Funding Certificate was effective as at 1 March 2020 and it certified that the Scheme satisfied the funding standard.

 An actuarial review of the fund is normally carried out every three years by the Scheme's independent, professionally qualified actuary.
 The actuarial review considers the past and future liabilities of the scheme.
-The last completed triennial actuarial review was carried out with an effective date of 1 March 2017 using the Projected Unit valuation method.
-The principal actuarial assumption used in the valuation was the investment return would be 1.75% higher than the annual salary increases.
-The market value of the scheme's assets at 1 March 2017 was €216m.
-The actuarial valuation disclosed a past service deficit of €6.4m at 1 March 2017 calculated under the Ongoing Actuarial Valuation method.
+The last completed triennial actuarial review was carried out with an effective date of 29 February 2020.
+The principal actuarial assumption used in the valuation was the investment return in the years before members retire would be 1.25% higher than the annual salary increases.
+The market value of the scheme's assets at 29 February 2020 was &250m.
+The actuarial valuation disclosed a past service deficit of &41.8m at 29 February 2020 calculated under the Ongoing Actuarial Valuation method.
 This valuation method assumes that the Scheme will continue in existence for the foreseeable future.
-The assumptions used in the actuarial review to determine the past service deficit differ from the assumptions that would be used to determine the liabilities for defined benefit obligations under FRS 102.
-This actuarial review recommended that the rate agreed under the funding proposal, 27.5% of pensionable salary, continues to be paid.
-The cost of risk benefits is paid in addition to this rate giving a total contribution rate of 30% of Pensionable Salary.
-The 2020 actuarial review is underway and is expected to be concluded by 30 November 2020.
+The assumptions used in the actuarial review to determine the past service deficit differ from the assumptions that would be used to determine the liabilities for defined benefit obligations under FRS102.
+Following the actuarial review, the same contribution as applied previously -27.5% for pension plus 2.5% for risk benefits - was invoiced in February 2021.
+The principal employer and trustees have undertaken a review of the scheme and are in the process of considering potential solutions to address the deficit.